Chepko932/supir-docker/README.md

-# Docker image for SUPER (Scaling Up to Excellence: Practicing Model Scaling for Photo-Realistic Image Restoration In the Wild)
+# Docker image for SUPIR (Scaling Up to Excellence: Practicing Model Scaling for Photo-Realistic Image Restoration In the Wild)

 ## Installs